-If you suspect that either you have or your child has PDA and you have a Facebook account, you can join the PDA Australia (Pathological Demand Avoidance), PDA New Zealand Parents' Group for support.
-There is also the PDA Perth, Western Australia (Parent Support Group) for WA residents and the PDA Adults Global Facebook support groups and connect with other families.
+If you suspect that your child has PDA and you have a Facebook account, you can join the PDA Australia Parents' Group or PDA New Zealand Parents' Group for support.
+There is also the PDA Perth, Western Australia (Parent Support Group) for WA residents and the PDA Adults Global (Support Group) for adults who identify with PDA themselves.
 It is not necessary to have a diagnosis to join these groups.
 Sometimes, a person does not meet enough criteria to get an autism diagnosis but may still find the PDA strategies helpful.

 You might like to suggest to the health and child's care that they join the PDA